Quantitative Understanding of PDF Fits and their Uncertainties: Training Dynamics and the Neural Tangent Kernel

 \subsection{Training in Functional Space}

-For analytical tractability, GD is described as a continuous flow of the parameters $\theta$ in training time $t$ along the negative gradient of the loss function $\mathcal{L}$.
+For analytical tractability, GD is described as a continuous flow of the parameters $\theta_{\mu}$ in training time $t$ along the negative gradient of the loss function $\mathcal{L}$.
+Here the index $\mu$ runs over weights and biases in all layers of the network.
 For sufficiently small learning rates $\eta$, this continuous flow approximates the discrete GD trajectory in parameter space, as extensively discussed in Ref.~\cite{barrett2022igr}.
 The continuous Gradient Flow (GF) is then given by

 where $\theta_{t,\mu}$ and $\mathcal{L}_t$ identify respectively the parameters and the loss function at training time $t$.
+In Eq.~\eqref{eq:GradientFlowDef}, $\partial_\mu \equiv \partial/\partial \theta_\mu$ denotes the partial derivative with respect to the single parameter $\theta_\mu$.
+The equation is therefore a scalar relation that holds component-wise for each $\mu$.
 We distinguish between the continuous training time $t$ and the discrete epochs of GD, the latter denoted using the capital letter $T$.
-The two are related through the learning rate, $t = \eta T$, and in the following we will use them interchangeably.
+The two are related through the learning rate, $t = \eta T$ with $\eta = 10^{-5}$, and in the following we will use them interchangeably.

 We focus here on quadratic loss functions that are obtained as the negative logarithm of Gaussian data distributions around their theoretical predictions,

 where $f_t$ is the output of the network at training time $t$, obtained from the time-dependence of the internal parameters.
 Here $C_Y$ is the covariance of the data, which includes statistical and systematic errors given by the experiments and also any theoretical error (\eg, missing higher orders in the theoretical predictions).
 Indices that are summed over are suppressed to improve the clarity of the equations.
 Note that the loss function at training time $t$ is computed using the theoretical prediction $T[f_t]$, \ie, the result of Eq.~\eqref{eq:TheoryPred} computed using the fields at training time $t$.
 For a quadratic loss, the gradient is